soham-chitnis10/SAiDL-assignment/README.md

 Out of the four reward functions the most successful on training is Reward function 3 which has 28 successful training episodes but does not generalize that well while testing as only 6 episodes were successful which is same as Reward function 1.
 Reward function 4 did not yield as expected results.The graphs of all functions are present in their respective colab notebooks.

 ### Experiments
-As stated in the enviroment decription, that coefficents and coordinates have been limitted to small range therefore some expeiments were carried out on the all three reward functions.
-Experiments invovled changing the length of episodes, providing larger ranges to coefficents and coordinates and chaning hyperparameters of the policy gradient i.e learning rate, gamma value in reward-to-go.
-These experiments were conducted.
+As stated in the enviroment decription, that coefficents and coordinates have been limitted to small range therefore some experiments were carried out on the all three reward functions.
+Experiments invovled changing the length of episodes, providing larger ranges to coefficents and coordinates and changing hyperparameters of the policy gradient algorithm i.e learning rate, gamma value in reward-to-go and using more deeper neural networks.
+On conducting these experiments it can infered that none of three reward functions generalize that well on higher ranges.
+It was also observed that reults in section of Analysis of Reward functions is also not consistent.
-#### Infernces of the experiments
-1. Reward function 3 is not consistent with results it shows during training and testing.
-It does not generalize well with more increase in the ranges.

 ## Computer Vision

+1. Supervised Learning: CNN architecture